Adawg4/openapi-autospec/README.md

 ng serve --port 4201
 ```

-These examples cover how to change the port for the most popular web frameworks.
-It's important to note that the exact commands might vary slightly based on the version of the framework or additional configurations in your project.
-Always refer to the official documentation for the most accurate and up-to-date information.
+These are references - Always refer to the official documentation for the most accurate and up-to-date information.
 ```